An Early Intervention Program for the Deaf and Hard-of-Hearing

 History of Sound Start

-In January 2007 the Board of Directors of Savannah Speech and Hearing Center approved a new program, an auditory/oral school for the deaf and hard-of-hearing.
-With overwhelming staff and community support as well as a coordinated effort with Calvary in Savannah, SOUND START opened its doors to the hearing impaired children of Savannah and the surrounding communities in Georgia and South Carolina on September 5, 2007.
+In January 2007 the Board of Directors of Savannah Speech and Hearing Center approved an auditory/oral program for the deaf and hard-of-hearing.
+With overwhelming staff and community support as well as a coordinated effort with Calvary in Savannah, SOUND START opened its doors.
 SOUND START was full with 6 children ranging in ages from 2-6.
 Being able to provide a service never before available in this area was an overwhelming success.

 On March 5, 2008 SOUND START received full accreditation from the Georgia Accreditation Commission.
-The Georgia Accreditation Commission has been servicing schools in this state since 1924.
+We are accredited as an Educational Agency with Special Purposes.

-Today, we are licensed by Bright from the Start, the Georgia Department of Human Resources.
+Today, we are licensed by Bright from the Start, through the Georgia Department of Human Resources.
 This licensure enables SOUND START to provide services for children from 2 -6 years old.
-It also allows us to keep the students above 3 years old for a full day program.
+It also allows us to keep children above 3 years old for a full day program.

 Admission / Enrollment

-Any child with a hearing loss affecting speech and language development is eligible for the school.
+Any child with a hearing loss affecting speech and language development is eligible for the program.

-The family must be supportive of auditory/oral method for education and learning speech and language.
+The family must be supportive of the auditory/oral method for learning speech and language and participate in in-service training.

 Any child who is applying for the program must participate in an initial evaluation to assess cognitive, speech, language and auditory development skills.